 Where Portals Are Weak

 Zillow is a technology company.
 It can aggregate data and display listings, but it cannot produce genuine local expertise.
-It cannot write a real article about what it feels like to live in a specific Tampa neighborhood, what the schools are actually like, where locals eat, which streets flood in heavy rain.
+It cannot write a real article about living in a specific Tampa neighborhood.
+What the schools are actually like.
+Where locals eat.
+Which streets flood in heavy rain.
 Individual agents with genuine local knowledge can produce this content, and it's exactly what Google rewards for hyperlocal searches.

 Portals are also weak on long-tail searches.
 "3 bedroom homes under $350k in South Tampa near a park" is not a search Zillow has a page for.
 Agents who build content around the specific, nuanced questions their clients ask can rank for thousands of these long-tail queries that portals don't attempt to capture.